go-carrot/validator/README.md

 This is a slice of rules that you require a particular value to pass.

+This is optional, and can be not set if you don't have any rules for your value to pass.
+The value will still go through the type check if the Input is a non-empty string.

 ## Rules

 A Rule is a very simple type of function: